CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Assessor Deployment Guide.md

 **Update cis-cat-centralized-ccpd.bat**

 The following information describes various configurable items contained inside the script, which must be set appropriately for CIS-CAT results to be uploaded to CIS-CAT Pro Dashboard.
+If you want to use the CIS-CAT.bat/sh file you can set many of these properties in the misc/ciscat.properties file.

 Line 27: